coder-clan/whistle-parent/README.md

 EDA(Event Driving Architecture) is a good way to decouple the services in SOA(Service Oriented Architecture, or Micro-services).
 But there is a problem in EDA, which is Data Consistency.
-A service usually saves some data to a Database when doing business logic, and then publishes an Event to an MQ(Message Queue, e.g. RabbitMQ, Kafka, etc.)
+A service usually saves some data to a Database when doing business logic, and then publishes an Event to an MQ(Message Queue, e.g. RabbitMQ, Kafka, etc.).
 The Database and The MQ are two Data Sources, and data in the two Data Sources may be in an un-consistent state.
 For example, if the network connection between the service and the MQ is interrupted for some reason, the service can't know the data state in the MQ and don't know whether to commit or roll back the database transaction.